 Are high-traffic stores always good?
 What if competitors are also known to be frequently running demos there?

-Is the physical environment of the store conducive to sampling, e.g. aisle not too narrow, music not too loud etc.?
+Is the store's physical environment conducive to sampling, e.g., aisle not too narrow, music not too loud, etc.?

-Running smooth in-store demo campaigns requires coordinating several factors: product inventory, store’s timetable and BA’s availability.
-The conventional way which involves multiple rounds of calls to different people generates inefficiency and dramatically lowers the ROI of in-store sampling.
+Running smooth in-store demo campaigns requires coordinating several factors: product inventory, the store’s timetable, and BA’s availability.
+The conventional way, which involves multiple rounds of calls to different people, generates inefficiency and dramatically lowers the ROI of in-store sampling.